samuel-ping/samuelp.ing/client/src/content/about-me.md

   Apart from programming, I love playing tennis, acting, and tinkering with computer hardware.
 I'm also a fan of all things green!
 Except boogers.
-tagline: a CS major at Rutgers University- New Brunswick.
 ---